 10] Enter a title for the widget in the Title textbox.

 11] Using the Data Category dropdown, choose a data source or channel for your widget.
-If you are using channels or smart connectors, scroll down this list until you find them.
+If you are using channels or smart connectors, scroll down the list until you find them.
 This list is often organized with Instant-on connectors at the top and then other data sources below.
 TapOrders and TapWorkflow views are found in the "Other Sources" section at the very bottom.

 12] From the Data View dropdown, choose the data view for your widget.
 The data view is different for each data category and is based on how information in that application is structured.

 13] Click inside the Metrics box and a list of metrics appears.

 14] Select the metric(s) to display in your widget.
 The chosen metric(s) appear in the Metrics box.
 Should you need to remove a metric, click the "x" inside the metric icon.